SAXONOS/man-page/README.md

 NOTE: Type "man man" and you will see that 7 corresponds to "Miscellaneous macro  packages, man(7), groff(7), man-pages(7)

->> sudo mkdir -p /usr/local/share/man/man7        ONE directory per command must be created!
+ONE directory per command must be created!

+>> sudo mkdir -p /usr/local/share/man/man7

+Copy your roff file into new directory and remember that it is a read-only directory, the reason for the tranfer...

 >> sudo cp ~/home/yourusername/mycommand.7 /usr/local/share/man/man7/

+UPDATE Manual database!

->> sudo mandb      UPDATE Manual database!
+>> sudo mandb

+TO VIEW...
+Call your new command, cool?

->> man mycommand   TO VIEW...
+>> man mycommand